JacobAWynn/widgets/readme.md

 If you don't have ttkbootstrap installed, what are you doing?

+## Windows

-If you do, however, you must create a shortcut for each widget and paste it in the startup folder using Win + R and the "shell:startup" command.
+Create a shortcut for the .bat file, copy it, open the "Execute" menu with Win + R, type "shell:startup", hit Enter and paste the file.

+## Linux

+It don't even work in Linux; I'll get around to fixing it *later...+